mgoblin/STC15lib/README.md

 Next releases todo
 * TODO Implement WakeUp timer
+* TODO Implement times to ticks part of aux module
 * TODO Docs should be included to platformio package
 * TODO Compile examples as a step of build
 * TODO Optimize and refactor is_... ..._enabled(enable) routines
 * TODO Describe wrapping to function technique for multiple macro decl calls
 * TODO Enhance description of project for indexing in google/yandex and so on search engines
-* TODO Implement times to ticks part of aux module
 * TODO Add example links to module documentation
-* TODO Implements counters
+* TODO Implement counters
 * TODO Optimize timer2 baud rate calculation.
 Use precalculated array of baudrates
 * TODO Implement P5.4 as MCU reset source